 When it comes to education, it really does take a village.
-Your students each face unique challenges and ll benefit from personalized attention from caring professionals.
+Your students each face unique challenges and benefit from personalized attention from a variety of caring professionals.
 With understaffed schools and overwhelmed teachers, school psychologists are needed more than ever.
-In the Pupil Personnel Services (PPS) Credential in School Psychology, you’ll fill a vital role in acting as guiding light for those you serve throughout their school years, and the difference you make will be lasting.
+In the pupil personnel services (PPS) credential in school psychology, you’ll fill a vital role in child welfare and acting as guiding light for those you serve throughout their school years, and the difference you make will be lasting.

-In the program you’ll learn from professors who’ve been pioneers in online education, and as we move forward in the digital world, your knowledge in counseling theory and skills in performing virtual psychoeducational assessments will become more valuable than ever before.
+With this school psychology program, you'll learn from professors who've been leaders in online education, and as we move forward in the digital world, your knowledge in counseling theory and skills in performing virtual psychoeducational assessments will become more valuable than ever before.
 Whether you aim to be a school counselor or an education specialist, leverage your career with field experience and a school psychology credential.
-Faculty in the program are made up of working professionals, eager to share their real-world experiences, challenges, and successes in the field, and all committed to social justice, diversity, and giving back to their communities.
+Faculty in the educational psychology program are made up of counselors and working professionals, eager to share their real-world experiences, challenges, and successes in the field, and all committed to social justice, social science, diversity, and giving back to their communities.

-Our program is approved by the California Commission on Teacher Credentialing, one of the highest standards in the country, and the world.
+Our school psychology program is approved by the California Commission on Teacher Credentialing (CTC), one of the highest standards in the country and the world.

 Faculty are professionals working in the field, with lived experience in school counseling and other related areas of expertise.
 Small class sizes ensure you get focused and individualized attention.

 Our strong relationships in the education community provide opportunities for you to network, build relationships, and create prospects for your educational psychology career and professional development as a licensed educational psychologist.

 Pupil Personnel Services Credential Information